 Thanks to user path analysis, you've found the issue.
 Half the battle is won.
 Now find the exact page or link causing the broken experience and fix/replace it.

-What happens after a user receives a notification is critical to analyze.
+What happens after a user receives notification is critical to analyze.
 Did the user complete the goal?
 Did they go directly from the notification to the transaction or did they check offers or search for related products?
 User paths can help understand the direct and indirect impact of your campaigns in driving revenue and growth.

 How to fix it: